ypmits/ARrrrLib/src/sparkar/customconsole/README.md

 # CustomConsole
 ### Introduction
 The Custom Console is a library to create a on screen console for debugging.
-This is the documentation for a Custom Console API for Spark AR Studio.
-To start using the API you first have to import it from FARlib.
+This is the documentation for a Custom Console API for Spark AR.
+To start using the API you first have to import it from SocialARLib.

-You have to create the text field by yourself, its also possible to create buttons like in the example below to control the console. <br>
+You have to create the text field (and optional buttons) yourself, its also possible to create buttons like in the example below to control the console. <br>
+WARNING!
+Unfortunately Spark AR does not have a 'prefab' system that makes building the visuals of a CustomConsole easy, so it's all up to you to make that.
 ![alt text](https://github.com/ypmits/ARrrrLib/blob/develop/images/console_structure.png?raw=true)